getzlab/SignatureAnalyzer/docs/generating_mutational_spectra.md

 ## Generating Mutational Spectra

 Generating mutational signatures using  `signatureanalyzer`.
-For a comprehensive  description of mutational signatures, their relevance, and references, please see the Catalogue of Somatic Mutations in Cancer, or COSMIC, [here](https://cancer.sanger.ac.uk/cosmic/signatures).
+For a comprehensive  description of mutational signatures, their relevance, and references, please see the Catalogue of Somatic Mutations in Cancer, or COSMIC, [here](https://cancer.sanger.ac.uk/cosmic/signatures), as well as *The repretoire of mutational signatures in human cancer*(https://www.nature.com/articles/s41586-020-1943-3).
 The following document is a reference for easy creation of spectra using `.mafs`.

 ---